fossasia/meilix/README.md

 Here are some pre-requisites to develop Meilix.

-- Exposure to the terminal and basic commands.
+- Exposure to the terminal and basic commands and basic comprehension of shell scripting
-- Experience in working with a UNIX or GNU/Linux based system.
+- Experience in working with a Debian system.
-- Basic understanding of Operating System and Package managers.
-- Programming/Scripting experience.
-Shell Scripting etc.
 - [LPIC1](https://en.wikipedia.org/wiki/Linux_Professional_Institute_Certification_Programs#LPIC-1) is a huge plus

 ## Development

 Meilix fetches ubuntu source, customizes it to add features and then builds the distro.
-It uses shell scripts to perform all the tasks, build can be made on local machine, Travis CI.
+It uses shell scripts to perform all the tasks, build can be made on local machine or via Travis CI.

 ### File Structure